bobatkey/CS316-17/lectures/Lec02.md

 (and functional programming in general): data and transformation of data by pattern matching.
 We also introduced the central role of *types* -- ways of collecting related sorts of data into meaningful groups.
-We defined our our type of lists.
-In this lecture, we will take a tour of some of the types predefined by Haskell, and introduce the concept of *type classes*, groupings of related types.
+In this lecture, we take a tour of some of the types predefined by Haskell, and introduce the concept of *type classes*, groupings of related types.

 ## Introducing GHCi and the REPL